Aspley, Queensland: History

 The Methodist services were held in the Aspley Assembly Hall from 1918.
-In 1932 the congregation acquired one acre of land on Robinson Road for a church. on 8 October 1932 the foundation stone laid and the church was erected for £350.
-A hall was opened on 23 November 1958 and its extension on 25 October 1964.
-With the creation of the Uniting Church in Australia in 1977, the church became the Aspley Uniting Church.
+In 1932 the congregation acquired one acre of land on Robinson Road for a church. on 8 October 1932, the foundation stone was laid and the church was erected for £350.
+A hall was opened on 23 November 1958, and its extension was opened on 25 October 1964.
+With the creation of the Uniting Church in Australia in 1977, it became the Aspley Uniting Church.
 In 1984 the former St Philip's Presbyterian Church in Aspley (which also became part of the Uniting Church) officially merged with the Aspley Uniting Church and St Philip's was closed.
 The foundation stone for the current church was laid on 14 October 1984 by the Reverend Rolland Busch, the President of the Uniting Church in Australia with the new church officially opening on 24 November 1985.

 On Sunday 25 June 1933, Archbishop James Duhig laid the foundation stone for St Dympna's Catholic Church.
 Duhig returned on Sunday 17 September 1933 to officially open the church.
-This church was demolished and replaced by a new church in 1974 called Aspley Catholic War Memoiral Church of Our Lady and St Dympna.
+This church was demolished and replaced by a new church in 1974 called Aspley Catholic War Memorial Church of Our Lady and St Dympna.

-By the 1960s the suburban development of the local area necessitated building additional school and churches.
+By the 1960s, the suburban development of the local area necessitated building additional school and churches.

 St Philip's Presbyterian Church was officially opened on 7 February 1960 by the Right Reverend Robert McCann Park, Moderator of the Presbyterian State Assembly.
 It was located on the corner of Petanne Street and Summerfield Street (approx 27.3586°S 153.0219°E).
-Following the creation of the Uniting Church in Australia in 1977, St Philip's became a Uniting Church.
+Following the creation of the Uniting Church in Australia in 1977, St Philip's joined the Uniting Church.
 As the former Aspley Methodist Church also became a Uniting Church, it was decided to merge the congregations and close St Philip's with a final service in St Philip's on 1 February 1984.

-St Dympna's Catholic Primary School was established by the Sisters of St Joseph, opening on 24 January 1963.
+St Dympna's Catholic Primary School, established by the Sisters of St Joseph, opened on 24 January 1963.

 Aspley East State School opened on 29 January 1963.
 It became one of the largest and most popular primary schools on Brisbane's north side, drawing students from a wide area.
 In 2013, Aspley East State School celebrated its 50th anniversary.

 Aspley State High School opened on 29 January 1963.
 It was originally to be called Zillmere State High School but was renamed on 17 January 1963.

 Aspley Special School opened on 6 November 1973.

-In May 2006, John Howard Amundsen was arrested for fraudulently obtaining more than 50 kg of explosives, causing an evacuation of a number of nearby residents.

-In July 2008, Aspley's Bank of Queensland branch was destroyed by an explosion and fire in an attempted robbery.

-In August 2009, the Aspley Village Shopping Centre opened its doors to the Aspley Village Arts Markets each Sunday.